Blueshoe/keycloak-theme-template/{{ cookiecutter.project_slug }}/README.md

 7. Visit [MailDev](http://localhost:8081).
 You should see a reset password e-mail from Keycloak.

 ## Releasing
-Build the Keycloak Dockerfile and push it to the registry from which your production environments deploys.
+Build the Keycloak Dockerfile and push it to the registry from which your production environments deploy.